Ejin River: History

 About 2,000 years ago, the river was said to have a much more abundant flow than it does today and thus its perennial reaches stretched much farther out into the desert than it does today.
 Parts of the river flow through the Hexi Corridor, a valley which once formed a significant portion of the Silk Road.
-The upper section of the river, also known as the Heihe (or 'Black River'), was first settled by the Chinese in about 100 B.C.
+The upper section of the river was first settled by the Chinese in about 100 B.C.
 Many outposts were created to protect Silk Road traders from the frequent attacks of barbarians, as the water-abundant valley of the river in relation with the aridity of the surrounding terrain provided an easy route for Huns and Mongols to launch raids.
 Since then, the river valley has been intensely cultivated and logged.
 However, clearing of the landscape has caused increased erosion, leading to desertification of the region and a gradual reduction of the river flow.

 The lower part of the river was once confused to be the middle reach of the Yellow River, which lies farther east but flows for a significant distance in the same direction paralleling the Ruo River.

 The former Tangut city of Khara-Khoto, now deserted, lies near the lower end of the river.
 According to legend, the city was abandoned after Ming forces diverted the river away from the city in 1372.
+There are many more historic sites in the vicinity, such as Wenduge city, Lücheng ruins, and the Jiaquhouguan site.

 European explorers that visited the area include Pyotr Kuzmich Kozlov (1907–1909) and John DeFrancis (1935).

 In the 20th century, China's main spaceport, the Jiuquan Satellite Launch Center was constructed in the lower course of the Ruo Shui, with launch pads on both sides of the river.